- Majors & Minors

 Delivering Your Schedule to the School:

 Once you have registered, please send us your class schedule.
-Because your WR 121 teaching assignment must fit around your graduate course schedule, we need everyone to email their class schedules to Ann Leen at firstname.lastname@example.org as soon as possible, but no later than August 5th, 2012.
+Because your WR 121 teaching assignment must fit around your graduate course schedule, we need everyone to email their class schedules to Felicia Phillips at firstname.lastname@example.org as soon as possible, but no later than August 1st, 2013.

-WR 121 teaching schedules cannot be assigned until every graduate teaching assistant’s class schedule has been submitted.
+WR 121 teaching schedules cannot be assigned until every graduate teaching assistant’s class schedule has been submitted, so it is imperative that you meet this deadline.
 New GTAs only teach a single course in fall term.